A sketch of pragmatics I. Relevance

 - the most relevant one compatible with the communicator’s abilities and preferences.
 (Otherwise the communicator would have chosen a more relevant utterance – e.g. one that needs less processing effort and/or achieves more positive cognitive effects on part of the addressee – to convey her meaning.
 After all, she wants to be understood as easily and reliably as possible.)

 We say that every utterance conveys a presumption of its own optimal relevance.
 If I tell you something – anything –, you are entitled to expect that I wanted my utterance to be consistent with the principle of relevance.
-Consequently, if I tell you something that does not seem to be worth your processing effort, such as sentences (2) or (3) above, or something that seems to be less relevant than I could have put it, such as (4), you will automatically search for alternative or additional interpretations.
-The most easily accessible interpretation that is consistent with the principle of relevance is the one you accept as the right one (because any further interpretations would cost you more processing effort and would thus violate condition b).
-Your conclusion for utterance (4) might be that I want to test your math skills, or (more likely in these circumstances) that I want to illustrate a point about relevance theory.
+Consequently, if I tell you something that does not seem to be worth your processing effort, such as (2) or (3) above, or something that seems to be less relevant than I could have put it, such as (4), you will automatically search for alternative interpretations.
+The most easily accessible interpretation that is consistent with the principle of relevance is the one you accept as the right one, because any further interpretations would cost you more processing effort and would thus violate condition (b).
+Your conclusion for utterance (4) might be that I want to test your math skills, or – more likely in these circumstances – that I want to illustrate a point about relevance theory.

-The cognitive principle of relevance says that human cognition tends to be geared to the maximisation of relevance, but we don’t really need it for our purposes.
+The cognitive principle of relevance says that human cognition tends to be geared to the maximisation of relevance.
+It is the basis for the communicative pronciple of relevance, but we don’t really need it for our purposes.

-We will now look at how the principle of relevance guides us in finding out which information the communicator wanted to convey.
+We will now look at how the communicative principle of relevance guides us in finding out what information the communicator wanted to convey.

-When I utter a sentence, say Susan told me that her kiwis were too sour. you first decode it, but this only gives you incomplete information and does not even yield a full proposition (something that is unambiguously either true or false).
+When I utter something, say Susan believes that her kiwis were too sour. you first decode it, but this only gives you incomplete information and normally does not even yield a full proposition (something that is unambiguously either true or false).
 Your job in interpreting it is far more complex: you need to infer a lot of additional material.
 The inference process is basically a search for the most relevant interpretation.
 It makes use of contextual information such as preceding communication, your environment and your real-world knowledge, and involves

-- Which Susan does this sentence refer to?
-This depends on the context: for the sentence to be relevant to you, it is most likely a Susan we both know.
+- Which Susan does this utterance refer to?
+This depends on context: for the utterance to be relevant to you, it most likely has to be a Susan we both know.

 - disambiguation of words: